MediaComem/comem-archidep/ex/hello-shell.md

 </details>

 ## :exclamation: Make `auto_hunt` executable from any directory
-As of now, we need to use the `sh` command and provide an accurate filepath to run the shell script.
-Try running:
+Currently, to execute the shell script, you must use the sh command followed by the script's precise filepath.
+Assuming you are in the home directory, try running:

 ```bash
 $> ./auto_hunt
 permission denied: ./auto_hunt
 ```
-The error message `permission denied: ./auto_hunt` that you see is coming from the shell, indicating that it has been denied the permission to execute the file named auto_hunt.
+The error message `permission denied: ./auto_hunt` that you see indicates that the shell  has been denied the permission to execute the file named `auto_hunt`.
 In Unix-like operating systems, files have certain permissions associated with them, determining who can read, write, or execute them.
-When you try to run ./auto_hunt without the necessary execute permission, the system prevents it from being executed, leading to this error.
+When you try to run `./auto_hunt` without the necessary execute permission, the system prevents it from being executed, leading to this error.

-Let's fix this error by making `auto_hunt` executable :
+To address this, let's grant the `auto_hunt` script execute permissions:

 ```bash
 $> chmod +x auto_hunt
 ```
-:warning: **You do not need to understand the intricacies of Unix permissions at this point in the course.
-We will be introducing this topic later in the semester**.
+:warning: **At this juncture in the course, delving into the intricacies of Unix permissions isn't required.
+We'll embark on a deeper exploration of this topic as the semester progresses.**.

 Running the script now works: